Terms of service

 Article 12 - Performance and additional guarantee

-Article 13 - Delivery and performance
+Article 13 - Delivery and execution

 Article 15 - Payment